-On January 27, U.S. DOT Secretary Ray LaHood announced a final rule that would implement two major changes to the Disadvantaged Business Enterprise (DBE) certification requirements: 1) an increase in the personal net worth (PNW) standard from $750,000 to $1.32 million for principals with an interest of 51 percent or more in a DBE certified company; and 2) the concept of interstate reciprocity, which would allow for companies that are already certified in their home state to obtain certification in other states on an expedited basis.
+On January 27, 2011, U.S. Department of Transportation (DOT) Secretary Ray LaHood announced a final rule that would implement two major changes to the Disadvantaged Business Enterprise (DBE) certification process: 1) an increase in the personal net worth (PNW) standard from $750,000 to $1.32 million for principals with an interest of 51 percent or more in a DBE certified company, and 2) the concept of interstate reciprocity, which would allow for companies that are already certified in their home state to obtain certification in other states on an expedited basis.

-At the time of the final ruling, DOT noted that a corresponding ruling would be forthcoming as applied to Airport Concessions Disadvantaged Business Enterprises (ACDBEs) under 49 C.F.R.; 23.
+At the time of the final ruling, the DOT noted that a corresponding ruling would be forthcoming as applied to Airport Concessions Disadvantaged Business Enterprises (ACDBEs) under 49 C.F.R. § 23.
 To date, this ruling has not been released and has led to an inconsistency in application across the country.
-The FAA has advised that the net worth standard for ACDBEs is still $750,000, yet many certification personnel and consultants have been reviewing new applications consistent with the change to 49 C.F.R.; 26.67.
+The FAA has advised that the net worth standard for ACDBEs is still $750,000, yet many certification personnel and consultants have been reviewing new applications consistent with the change to 49 C.F.R. § 26.67.

 Net worth standard

-It has been approximately 120 days since the ruling.
-Prospective ACDBE applicants that have “graduated” from the program due to an increased net worth have been waiting patiently for a corresponding ruling.
+It has been approximately 120 days since the Ruling.
+Prospective ACDBES and some that have "graduated" from the program due to an increased net worth have been waiting patiently for a corresponding ruling.
 Prior to submitting applications, operators have been contacting the various certifying bodies to determine which net worth standard is being applied.
-While FAA and DOT have been clear that under 49 C.F.R.; 23.35, the net worth standard for ACDBEs is $750,000, they acknowledge that certifying bodies in different jurisdictions have been inconsistently applying both the $1.32 million standard and the $750,000.00 standard.
+While the FAA and DOT have been clear that under 49 C.F.R. § 23.35, the net worth standard for ACDBEs is $750,000, they acknowledge that certifying bodies in different jurisdictions have been inconsistently applying both the $1.32 million standard and the $750,000.00 standard.

-Applicants have pointed to an inconsistency between 49 C.F.R.; 23.37 and 49 C.F.R.; 23.35, with the former stating that firms certified under 49 C.F.R.
-26 are eligible to participate as ACDBEs: “You must presume that a firm that is certified as a DBE under Part 26 is eligible to participate as an ACDBE.
-By meeting the size, disadvantage (including personal net worth), ownership, and control standards of Part 26, the firm will have also met the eligibility standards for Part 23.”
+Operators have pointed to an inconsistency between 49 C.F.R. § 23.37 and 49 C.F.R. § 23.35.
+49 C.F.R. § 23.37 states that firms certified under 49 C.F.R. § 26 are eligible to participate as ACDBEs: "(a) you must presume that a firm that is certified as a DBE under Part 26 is eligible to participate as an ACDBE.
+By meeting the size, disadvantage (including personal net worth), ownership and control standards of Part 26, the firm will have also met the eligibility standards for Part 23."

-Given the fact that the standard for DBEs has been raised to $1.32 million, operators are in need of a final ruling from DOT to clarify the expectation that this net worth standard be also applied to ACDBEs.
+The Code of Federal Regulations contemplated a scenario where the net worth standard for both DBEs and ACDBEs would always be the same.
+Given the fact that the standard for DBEs has been raised to $1.32 million, operators are in need of a final ruling from the DOT to clarify the expectation that this net worth standard be also applied to ACDBEs.